-CloudML considers provisioning and Deployment Models at two levels of abstraction, namely Cloud Provider-Independent Model (CPIM), and Cloud Provider-Specific Model (CPSM).
+CAMEL utilises the DSL CloudML to consider the provisioning and Deployment Models at two levels of abstraction, namely Cloud Provider-Independent Model (CPIM), and Cloud Provider-Specific Model (CPSM).

 A CPIM represents a generic provisioning and Deployment Model that is independent of the Cloud provider.
 This model consists of two main kinds of elements, namely the node types and the artefacts types.
 A node type represents a generic virtual machine (e.g., a virtual machine running GNU/Linux).
 This element can be parameterised by provisioning requirements (e.g., 2 cores \ compute \ 4 cores, 2 GiB \ memory \ 4 GiB, storage \ 10 GiB, location = Europe).